Frequently Asked Questions about Vision Loss

 Q: Are all legally blind people totally blind?

-A: No, fewer than 10% of legally blind people are totally blind.
+A: No, less than 10% of legally blind people are totally blind.

 Q: How is Vision Loss Resources different from State Services for the Blind?